elastisys/terms/terms-of-service.md

 Customer is responsible for all sales, use, and excise taxes, and any other similar taxes, duties, and charges of any kind imposed by any governmental or regulatory authority on any amounts payable by Customer hereunder.

 The Service Fee includes the cost of infrastructure required to run Service Instances and Customer Applications.
-Additional infrastructure used by Customer applications (such as storage for the application, external outbound network traffic , etc.) are added on top of Service Fee.
+Additional infrastructure used by Customer applications (such as storage for the application, external outbound/inbound network traffic, additional load-balancers, etc.) are added on top of Service Fee.

 Elastisys reserves the right to modify Service Fees for all Services with a notice period of 30 days.
 Updated Service Fees will override any original Service Fees stated in an Order.